ActivexDiamond/cellar/README.md

 	generations = 15,					--[Optional] The number of generations to immediately compute after generation.
 Defaults to [0]. * outOfBOundsState = "alive",			--For cells near the edge of the grid; What state should anything outside the grid considered to be?
-Can either be a string with the name of a cell, or a function**. adjQuery = premade.HEX,				--[Semi-Optional] A function to use when fetching the adjacent-cells of a cell.*** gridIterator = premade.TL_TO_BR,	--[Semi-Optional] A function defining the order in which to iterate over the grid.
+Can either be a string with the name of a cell, or a function**. adjQuery = premade.HEX,				--[Semi-Optional] A function to use when fetching the adjacent-cells of a cell.*** gridIterator = premade.TL_TO_BR,	--[Optional] A function defining the order in which to iterate over the grid.
 }

 --* Zero means that not a single step will be computed, and the world will simply show its initial configuration.